DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Histopathology of a lentigo shows:

-In contrast, an ephilis (freckle) shows sun-induced increased melanin within the keratinocytes, without an increase in number of melanocytes.
+In contrast, an ephelis (freckle) shows sun-induced increased melanin within the keratinocytes, without an increase in number of cells.

 Most lentigines are left alone.
 Attempts to lighten them may not be successful.
 The following approaches are used: